 Consideration of impacts to traditional cultural properties of importance to Native American tribes is an important aspect of Section 106 consultation.
 The Tribal Directory Assessment Tool (TDAT), developed by the Office of Environment and Energy (OEE) to provide tribal contact information, was used to identify Tribal Historic Preservation Officers (THPOs) and tribal leaders for the proposed ECGR Project.

 The following Native American tribes were invited to participate in the Section 106 process:

-- Alabama Quassarte Tribal Town

-- Cherokee Nation

-- Coushatta Tribe of Louisiana

-- Eastern Band of Cherokee Indians
+- Alabama Quassarte Tribal Town - Eastern Band of Cherokee Indians

-- Muscogee (Creek) Nation
+Muscogee (Creek) Nation